caitlanjeffrey/liri-node-app/README.md

     Venue name
     City, State, Country where concert is held
     Time of concert
+    Example: (./images/concert-this-artistSelected.png)

-    If no concert is provided then the program will default to "Taylor Swift".
+    If no concert is provided then the program will default to "Taylor Swift" (./images/concert-this-noArtist.png).

 Step Two: node liri spotify-this-song <song name here> will show the song that you searched.